Thai vaccine to enter third phase of trials

 writer: Post Reporters

-Chulalongkorn University’s Centre of Excellence in Vaccine Research and Development expects to register its mRNA Covid-19 vaccine, known as ChulaCOV-19, mid-next year.
+Chulalongkorn University's Centre of Excellence in Vaccine Research and Development expects to register its mRNA Covid-19 vaccine, known as ChulaCov-19, in the middle of next year.

-Kiat Raxrungtham, head of the Covid-19 vaccine development project, said ChulaCov-19 is about to enter its third phase of human trials with jabs scheduled to be administered early next year to March.
+Kiat Ruxrungtham, head of the Covid-19 vaccine development project, said ChulaCov-19 is about to enter its third phase of human trials with jabs scheduled to be administered early next year to March.

-Trial results are expected for analysis during April-May before an application is filed with the Thai Food and Drug Administration (FDA) mid-next year for emergency use approval, he said.
+Trial results are expected for analysis during April-May before an application is filed with the Thai Food and Drug Administration (FDA) mid-next year for emergency use, he said.

-According to Dr Kiat, if the vaccine registration is approved, the research team is required to conduct the fourth phase trial to gather information about the vaccine's safety and effectiveness from some 30,000 recipients.
+According to Dr Kiat, if the vaccine registration is approved, the research team is required to conduct fourth-phase trials to gather information about the vaccine's safety and effectiveness from some 30,000 recipients.

 However, by the time the trial is launched next year most people will have been fully vaccinated, he said, noting that research will also be conducted on the vaccine's effectiveness as a booster dose.